ysbioinfo/NeoSV/README.md

 # Usage
 ### Input
 NeoSV requires 3 types of inputs:
-* **Mutation file:** a file in [VCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) which lists all SVs you want to analyze.
-Please see [test.sv.vcf](https://github.com/ysbioinfo/NeoSV/blob/main/test.sv.vcf) as a template.
+* **Variant file:** a file in [VCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) or [BEDPE format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) which lists all SVs you want to analyze.
+Template files: [test.sv.vcf](https://github.com/ysbioinfo/NeoSV/blob/main/test.sv.vcf) and [test.sv.bedpe](https://github.com/ysbioinfo/NeoSV/blob/main/test.sv.bedpe)
 * **HLA file:** a file listing the HLA types line-by-line.
 Usually this includes six HLA alleles for a patient.
 HLA should be in 4 digit format like: HLA-A*02:01.
 Please see [test.hla.txt](https://github.com/ysbioinfo/NeoSV/blob/main/test.hla.txt) as a template.
 * **Reference file:** NeoSV utilizes pyensembl for SV annotation, thus a reference for pyensembl is needed.
 There are 3 ways to prepare it: <br>